wmhilton-stoplight/platform-docs/2.-workspaces/n.activity-logs.md

 > - Available on the [Stoplight **Professional** plan](https://stoplight.io/pricing/), and above.
 > - Only **Workspace owners and admins** can view member and guest activity

-Activity logs provide a record of how members and guests are interacting with your workspace's resources.
+Activity logs provide a record of how members and guests are interacting with your workspace resources.

 Stay up to date with all the changes happening within your Workspace.
 View and audit activity that has occurred across users, projects, and (soon!) groups in your workspace.